puppetlabs-toy-chest/puppet-quest-guide/quests/conditional_statements.md

 As an example, let's take a look at the `puppetlabs-apache` module.
-While this module's developers rely on Puppet's providers to determine how the Apache package is installed—whether it's handled by `yum`, `apt-get` or another package manager—Puppet doesn't have any way of automatically determining the name of the package that needs to be installed.
+While this module's developers rely on Puppet's providers to determine how the Apache package is installed - whether it's handled by `yum`, `apt-get` or another package manager - Puppet doesn't have any way of automatically determining the name of the package that needs to be installed.
 Depending on whether the module is used to manage Apache on a RedHat or Debian system, it will need to manage either the `httpd` or `apache2` package.